On shrinking targets and self-returning points: Introduction

-Finally we consider the set $\ear$ of eventually always returning points.
-In Theorem~\ref{theo:EARgen} we prove a result in similar generality like Boshernitzan's Theorem on $\Rio$.
+Finally, we consider the set $\ear$ of eventually always returning points.
+In Theorem~\ref{theo:EARgen} we prove a result in similar generality as Boshernitzan's Theorem on $\Rio$.
 For the doubling map we give sufficient conditions for $\ear$ to be of zero and full measure in Theorem~\ref{thm:EAR}.
 As for all known results on $\E$ there is a range of shrinking rates not allowing any conclusions on the size of $\ear$.
 It is an open question whether one can prove a dichotomy condition on $\E$ or $\ear$ for any system (see \cite[Question 28]{KKR}).

 In the next section we state the main theorems and provide some intuition to the results and their significance.